i know a thing or two about dolls so please take some of my knowledge to start your own doll journey

 These dolls are made out of polyurethane resin (plastic) and are strung together using elastic.
 Resin is known to yellow over time and with UV exposure so these dolls are best kept out of the sun, although they eventually will turn a yellowy color as they age.
 Many of these dolls will be more realistically styled compared to vinyl dolls.
 Brands usually tend to stick to a style, so if you like a doll from a certain company, you'll likely find more you're interested in there.
 The largest English forum to discuss these dolls is Den of Angels.

 Many companies produce these dolls.
-Japanese brands include Volks, Alchemic Labo, and Kinoko Juice.
+Japanese brands include Volks, Alchemic Labo, Kinoko Juice, Aoi Tuki.
 Korean brands include Fairyland, Iplehouse, Soom, Luts.
 Chinese brands include Angell Studio, Dollchateau, Ringdoll.
-A few companies make resin dolls in an anime style: Luts, 2D Doll, SQLab, Myou Doll, Puyoodoll, CP/Fairyland (very limited).
+A few companies make resin dolls in an anime style: Luts, 2D Doll, SQLab, Myou Doll, Puyoodoll.

 Doll kits were once popular as a way to save money, but you're unlikely to run into one these days without searching.
 The keyword is 組立キット for assembly kit btw if you are looking!

 Recast resin dolls are extremely common.
 These are dolls that have been created without permission of the original company.
 Criminals make a new mold of the doll and sell it as their own at a lower price.
 Be careful not to be scammed when buying new or used dolls.
 Many sellers will say in the listing that their doll is a recast, but some sellers are either dishonest or don't know their item is a fake.
 A recast master list exists.
 If the doll you are looking for is not on this list, it is unlikely a recast version exists.
 Ask around if you are nervous about a particular listing.
 A lot of pro-artist people, as well as DoA moderators, would be happy to help.